ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-model.md

 * **Description**: _(Provide a rich description for this model that will be displayed in documentation.
 Markdown is supported, and encouraged for more complex models.
-See [Model description](/ccao-data/data-architecture#model-description) for guidance.)
+See [Model description](/ccao-data/data-architecture#model-description) for guidance.)_

 ## Short checklist

 _(Use this checklist if the assignee already knows how to add a dbt model.
-Otherwise, delete it in favor of the long checklist below.)_
+Otherwise, delete it in favor of the long checklist in the following section.)_

 - [ ] Define the SQL query that creates the model in the `aws-athena/` directory
   - [ ] Optionally configure model materialization